ADudeSomewhere/Wordle/README.md

 Things to be done
 - Letter Checker (done)
-- Dictionary File of 5 letter words
+- Dictionary File of 5 letter words(done)
 - Random Word Generator
-- Input (waiting for web kids)
+- Input
 - Game

 Need to be divided further.